iampeterbanjo/iampeterbanjo.com/README.md

 ### 5. Add tools sparingly

 Each additional tool like a compiler, library, framework etc. adds a maintenance burden that can slow down progress.
-Instead of focusing on what I want to do, I'm forced to debug and fix an upstream issue.
+This has the unintended consequence of distracting me from my goal and working on upstream issues.
+[Learn more][journal]

 ### 6. Tabs over spaces